 6. Getting techie

 Virtual reality, 360 and Interactive have all continued to come of age, they give communicators an excellent opportunity to excite and interest audiences.
 This is particularly true at trade shows/conferences, where the spectacle of the equipment being used can add to the buzzy nature of the technology.
-Beyond this, we have seen uses of new technology used as a tool to enhance the message, moving significantly beyond the gimmickry of some of the early adoption.
+Beyond this, we have seen new technology used as a tool to enhance the message, moving significantly beyond the gimmickry of some of the early adoption.

 Still from Vodafone EVP